31 Dec 2024: Right to Work & End of BRPs

 Employers are no longer required to carry out repeat checks for employees with pre-settled status; an initial check before employment begins is sufficient.

-Ahead of the change, employers should review their right to work procedures to ensure compliance, notably in relation to the rules relating to BRP holders.
-This is because the move to digital verification and the expiry of physical BRPs on 31 December 2024 will impact right to work checks, even if the employee’s UK immigration permission extends beyond that date.
+Ahead of the digital system taking full effect, employers should review their right to work procedures to ensure compliance, notably in relation to the rules for BRP holders.

 Need Assistance?

 Employers should regularly audit right to work processes and records, ensuring compliance with the latest regulations.
-For guidance on any aspect of right to work, including how to ensure compliance under the new digital eVisa system, contact our immigration compliance specialists.
+For guidance on any aspect of right to work and immigration compliance, including how to ensure compliance under the new digital eVisa system, contact our specialists.

 Author